 Based on the massive settlement Dominion received, it’s possible we start to see copycat lawsuits of other companies or individuals targeting misinformation.
 The Dominion v.
 Fox case could be used as a roadmap.

 4. Where Do We Stand with Actual Malice?
-Since the landmark New York Times v.
+New York Times v.
 Sullivan Supreme Court case, there has been an extremely high bar for public figures to prove defamation.
 Public figures must show that the statements made were not only false, but were made with actual malice, that is knowing falsity or reckless disregard for the truth of the statements.

 With the Dominion v.
 Fox case, Dominion landed a significant victory on summary judgment with Judge Davis holding that the statements Fox made were false, so all the jury would have decided at trial was whether the statements were made with actual malice and damages.
 We thought we might learn more about what qualifies as actual malice with the jury verdict in this case.
 The evidence pointing towards actual malice seemed strong, but, ultimately, the case can't be used as precedent for what qualifies as actual malice.